skryptz5m/burglary-docs/install.md

 ## Add qb-burglary to your resource folder
 It is recommended that you add qb-burglary to the [qb] folder

+## Add the inventory images
+These images can be found in the images folder qb-burglary Take the provided images and add them to your qb-inventory images folder, qb-inventory -> html -> images

 ## Required items
 > TV prop item
 ```